Investigating Counterclaims in Causality Extraction from Text: Related Work

+Causal sentences are labeled with cause and effect spans in all corpora.
+The CNCv2 also labels signal spans (where explicit).
+The BECauSE corpora \cite{dunietz:2015, dunietz:2017} further label causal sentences as consequence, motivation, purpose, or inference.
+To increase annotator agreement, BECauSE~2.0 changes inferences to uncausal, since they may not indicate ontic causality except through abductive reasoning \cite{grivaz2010}.
+While there is no universally accepted labeling standard for causality \cite{xu2020}, unified labeling schemes were proposed such as CaTeRs \cite{mostafazadeh:2016}, CREST \cite{hosseini:2021}, PolitiCause \cite{corral:2024} and UniCausal \cite{tan2023b}.

-\paragraph{Models for Causality Extraction} Approaches to causality extraction can generally be grouped into methods based on (1)~rules and patterns, (2)~machine learning, and (3)~deep learning~\cite{yang2022}, specifically transformers.
-Rule and pattern based approaches use manually created linguistic patterns to identify parse trees or causal clues, i.e., words like \emph{because} that explicitly hint at causality~\cite{girju:2003,bui:2010,cao:2014,mirza:2014}.
-Deep learning approaches like knowledge-oriented CNN~(K-CNN)~\cite{li2019} and SCITE~\cite{li2021}, on the other hand, aim to automatically learn semantic and syntactic features to extract causal information.
-K-CNN identifies that causal world knowledge is required to effectively detect causality, and provides it explicitly to the model.
-SCITE applies self-\allowbreak{}attention to an LSTM to perform sequence labeling for joint extraction of cause-effect pairs.
-Recently, transformer-based language models such as BERT have increasingly been used~\cite{khetan2021, hosseini2021, yang2022c}.
-But even large language models are not yet perfect and still struggle with more complex causality such as implicit causality~\cite{takayanagi:2024} or counterfactual reasoning~\cite{gendron:2024b}.
+\paragraph{Models for Causality Extraction} \Citet{yang:2022b} distinguish rule-based from classic and deep learning approaches.
+The former use manually compiled linguistic patterns to identify explicit\colbreak{} signal words like `because' \cite{girju:2003,bui:2010,cao:2014,mirza:2014}.
+The latter include knowledge-oriented convolutional neural networks (K-CNNs, \citet{li2019}), which employ world knowledge to learn semantic and syntactic features, and SCITE \cite{li2021}, which applies self-attention to an LSTM to perform sequence tagging for joint extraction of cause--effect pairs.
+More recently, trans\-for\-mer-based models have been used \cite{khetan2021, hosseini:2021, yang:2022c}.
+But language models still struggle with many forms of causality, such as implicit causality \cite{takayanagi:2024} or counterfactual reasoning \cite{gendron:2024b}.